 External Scholarship Searches

-The Center for Student Cultural Diversity maintains a list of external scholarships which may benefit students who consider themselves first generation, LBGT or ethnically diverse.
+The Center maintains a list of external scholarships which may benefit students who consider themselves underrepresented (i.e., first generation, LBGT, ethnically diverse).

-Students with DACA status and unauthorized immigrants should apply for these external scholarships.
+Students with DACA status and unauthorized immigrants should consider applying for these external scholarships.